xiexd569/BNs_under_Conditioning/README.md

 This repository contains the source code for the paper titled "DAGs as Minimal I-maps for the Induced Models of Causal Bayesian Networks under Conditioning".
 The code is implemented in R and requires the data on graph at https://www.bnlearn.com/bnrepository/.

+It contains two subfolders.
+The folder named "Appendix_F_Code" includes two subfiles, which are the experimental codes for Appendix F. For convenience, we have only provided the code for when the network is "Asia"; the codes for other networks are similar.
+The folder named "Main_Text_Code" contains six files, which are the experimental codes for the main part of the paper.
+Among them, the file named "Repeated Query" is the code for implementing the subsection of repeated queries in the paper.
+Similarly, for convenience, we have only provided the code for one conditioning set.
+The experimental results corresponding to other conditioning sets can be reproduced by simply changing the conditioning set.